What is Jungfraujoch - Top of Europe?

 Jungfraujoch is at a high altitude, so temperatures are much lower than in the valleys.
 Day temperatures at Jungfraujoch vary from about -10 °C in winter to about 3 °C in summer.
 These are averages, so during your visit, it can get much colder or warmer than that.

 The temperature varies by season and day.
-Clouds and wind can have a major impact on the temperature as well.
+Clouds and wind can cause sudden temperature drops as well.

 Which type of weather do you need?